ordml/ordml/README.md

 ## Next Steps
 ### ord-html
+To load inscriptions in `html`, we need to look up the target inscription types and provide a good iframe for it to be rendered before loading into threejs.
+Note that loading html inscriptions are much more resource consuming and the browser may not allow rendering multiple iframes at the same time.
 - port over [content types](https://github.com/ordinals/ord/blob/75bf04b22107155f8f8ab6c77f6eefa8117d9ace/src/inscriptions/media.rs#L73) and `web-preview` [implementations](https://github.com/ordinals/ord/tree/master/templates) from ord

 ### ord-img
+If the content type is shown as one of the image types, it should be rendered as material in threejs.
 - support `webp` in `ord-img`
 - support `gif` in `ord-img`

 ### cube
+Can 3D primitives be used in an onchain 3D world?
 - support 3D primitives:
   - `1x1x1` cube at `(0, 0, 0)` will be `<cube width="1" height="1" depth="1" x="0" y="0" z="0" rx="0" ry="0" rz="0" sx="0" sy="0" sz="0" color="#FF6900"></cube>`

 ### parcel
+Parcels are the virtual limitations of how big an area can be.
+Need ways to check if the inscribed OrdML stays within the parcel's cubical area.
 - change the parcel color

 ## Supported BTC Ordinal collections